The Drell-Yan Process at NNLL$^\prime$+NNLO using Rapidity Dependent Jet Vetoes: Introduction

 where $m_{Tj}^2 = m_j^2 + p_{Tj}^2$ and $Y$ is the rapidity of the hard system under study (for Drell-Yan this will be the rapidity of the lepton pair).
 The structure of the resummation for colour singlet 0-jet processes with a $\mathcal{T}_{B/Cj}$ veto was established in ref.\@ \cite{Tackmann:2012bt}.
 For the gluon-fusion Higgs cross section, predictions for the 0-jet cross section with a $\mathcal{T}_{B/Cj}$ veto have been obtained at NLL$^\prime$ + NLO \cite{Gangal:2014qda}, and NNLL$^\prime$ + NNLO \cite{Gangal:2020qik}.
 Experimentally, the cross-section differential in $\mathcal{T}_{Cj}$ has been measured in the $H \to \gamma \gamma$ process \cite{ATLAS:2014yga, ATLAS:2022fnp}, and cross-sections differential in both $\mathcal{T}_{Bj}$ and $\mathcal{T}_{Cj}$ were measured in the context of the $H \to ZZ$ process \cite{CMS:2023gjz}.

 In this paper we focus on obtaining predictions for the Drell-Yan process, $pp \rightarrow Z/\gamma^* + X \rightarrow l^+ l^- + X$, in the presence of a $\mathcal{T}_{B/Cj}$ veto.
 The Drell-Yan process is a valuable standard candle process in QCD, having high rate and clean experimental signature.
-For this process, fixed-order predictions have been obtained up to N$^3$LO for the total cross section \cite{Duhr:2020seh, Duhr:2021vwj} and the rapidity distribution \cite{Chen:2021vtu}, and (for example) resummed predictions have been obtained for the transverse momentum of the $l^+ l^-$ up to N$^3$LL/N$^4$LL \cite{Bizon:2018foh, Bacchetta:2019sam, Ebert:2020dfc, Alioli:2021qbf, Camarda:2021ict, Ju:2021lah, Neumann:2022lft, Moos:2023yfa, Camarda:2023dqn}) and $p_{Tj}$ up to NNLL$^\prime$ \cite{Banfi:2012yh, Becher:2014aya, Campbell:2023cha}, with these predictions being extensively compared to the experimental data.
+For this process, fixed-order predictions have been obtained up to N$^3$LO for the total cross section \cite{Duhr:2020seh, Duhr:2021vwj} and the rapidity distribution \cite{Chen:2021vtu}, and (for example) resummed predictions have been obtained for the transverse momentum of the $l^+ l^-$ up to N$^3$LL/N$^4$LL \cite{Bizon:2018foh, Bacchetta:2019sam, Ebert:2020dfc, Alioli:2021qbf, Camarda:2021ict, Ju:2021lah, Neumann:2022lft, Moos:2023yfa, Camarda:2023dqn,Billis:2024dqq}) and $p_{Tj}$ up to NNLL$^\prime$ \cite{Banfi:2012yh, Becher:2014aya, Campbell:2023cha}, with these predictions being extensively compared to the experimental data.
 A detailed comparison of the predictions for $\sigma(\mathcal{T}_{B/Cj} < \mathcal{T}^\mathrm{cut})$ obtained here to data will constitute a further valuable test of our understanding of initial-state QCD radiation, since $\mathcal{T}_{B/Cj}$ vetoes partition the radiation phase space in a rather different way to $p_{Tj}$ (technically, they are SCET$_{\mathrm{I}}$ observables whilst $p_{Tj}$ is SCET$_{\mathrm{II}}$).
-In this paper we obtain predictions at both NLL$^\prime$ + NLO and NNLL$^\prime$ + NNLO.
-We include the resummation of time-like logarithms in the hard process to all orders \cite{Ahrens:2009cxz,Ahrens:2008qu,Ebert:2017uel}, but do not perform resummation of logarithms of the jet radius $R$ (studied in refs.\@ \cite{Dasgupta:2014yra,Kang:2016mcy,Dai:2016hzf}).